tankh99/tp/docs/DeveloperGuide.md

 Command: `queryp n/Jerome p/123 `
 - The patient information meeting the criteria specified in CogniCare will be displayed in the item ListView.
-- You may specify zero or one of each parameters
+- You may specify zero or one of each parameter
   - `p/`: phone number
   - `n/`: name
   - `e/`: email address
-- You may specify zero or many this parameter:
+- You may specify zero or many these parameters:
   - `a/`: `associated with` tag
     - Consider the use-case as such, `queryp a/depression`